vitrivr/vitrivr-vr/README.md

 ### Control Flow
 At the core of vitrivr-VR is the [QueryController](Assets/Scripts/VitrivrVR/Query/QueryController.cs), which sends a query to [Cineast](https://github.com/vitrivr/cineast) when the asynchronous function `RunQuery` is invoked.
-An already instantiated [QueryTermProvider](Assets/Scripts/VitrivrVR/Query/Term/QueryTermProvider.cs) is required to provide the query terms for the query.
+[QueryTermProvider](Assets/Scripts/VitrivrVR/Query/Term/QueryTermProvider.cs)s are required to provide the query terms for the query.
 Once the query results arrive, the QueryController will instantiate the provided type of [QueryDisplay](Assets/Scripts/VitrivrVR/Query/Display/QueryDisplay.cs) with the scored result list.
 The QueryDisplay will then instantiate the results in the form of [MediaItemDisplays](Assets/Scripts/VitrivrVR/Media/Display/MediaItemDisplay.cs).
 Ultimately, individual MediaItemDisplays should also provide functionality for a detailed media view, but this has not yet been formalized into an interface.

-Once a new query is launched or the current query should be cleared, the QueryController initiates the required changes in the scene.
+Once a new query is started or the current query should be cleared, the QueryController initiates the required changes in the scene.

 ### Component Responsibilities
 - **QueryController:** Sends queries to Cineast, instantiates QueryDisplays from query results and manages QueryDisplay instances.